-Any aspirin product or non-steroid medication being taken should be discontinued seven days prior to the implant.
-The day before the implant a special diet and bowel prep will be started.
-This will remove fecal material from the lower bowel and rectum that could interfere with the ability to obtain a clear ultrasound image of the prostate at the time of surgery.
+Any aspirin product or non-steroid anti-inflammatory medication should be discontinued 7 days prior to the implant.
+The day before the implant, a special diet and bowel prep will be started.
+This prep will remove fecal material from the lower bowel and rectum that could interfere with the ability to obtain a clear ultrasound image of the prostate at the time of surgery.
 The patient should not eat or drink anything after midnight the day before the procedure.
 Any prescription medications may be taken with a small sip of water.
-If you are a diabetic you will want to check with the doctor before taking medications to lower your blood sugar.
+If you have diabetes, you should check with your doctor before taking medications that lower your blood sugar.

 Prostate Seed Implant

 This procedure is performed as an outpatient in a sterile operating room (O.R.).
 The patient will be asked to report 1-2 hours prior to the procedure for registration and preparation.
 The entire procedure lasts approximately one hour.
 After the patient is precisely positioned on the operating room table, an individual specializing in prostate ultrasound will place the biplanar ultrasound probe into the rectum to image the prostate.
 The ultrasound probe is carefully held in position by a stabilizing device that is attached to the O.R. table.
 Biplanar, transrectal ultrasound, along with fluoroscopy, gives a multi-dimensional view of the prostate gland on several video screens in the O.R.
 These images obtained are used to place the needles and space the radioactive sources accurately within the prostate gland.
 No surgical incision is required.